AHR - Air Conditioning, Heating and Refrigeration Technology

 Course covers entire refrigeration cycle, from compressor discharge to compressor suction, for low, medium, and high pressure refrigeration systems.
 Content includes various types of refrigeration systems; medium and low pressure temperature and their proper installations; product to be cooled, desired temperature to be maintained, humidity conditions, problems involving system balance and component capacity, and use of heat load charts.
 Students required to provide own basic tools.

 Course covers principles of residential air conditioning systems.
-Content includes evaluation and classroom hands-on experience in use of psychrometrics, residential and light commercial air conditioning equipment types and installation.
-Lab focus on systems performance problems and diagnostics.
+Content includes evaluation and classroom hands-on experience in use of psychometrics, residential air conditioning equipment types and installation.
+Lab and the simulators focus on systems performance problems and diagnostics.

 Course covers calculation of heating and cooling loads to determine appropriate selection of equipment in new construction.
 Content includes construction and heat transfer through structure, and computations for heat gains and heat losses for various building structures.